 When the average consumer thinks of bank mergers, high profile examples like Bank of America, Wells Fargo, Citi, and Chase are often what spring to mind.
 These cases weren’t all a marriage of equals, nor were these mergers or acquisitions a distinct, one-time event.
-In fact, according to Motley Fool, “Bank of America were actually 35 separate companies in 1990.
+In fact, according to Motley Fool, “Bank of America was actually 35 separate companies in 1990.
 Even before the activity that took place as a result of the financial crisis, the banking industry has a long history of big M&A deals.”
 And they weren’t the only one.
 The merger mania that marked much of the 1990s took a hit during the economic recession of 2008 with less capital available to make these deals a reality.
 That activity has increased and expanded even on a global scale in the post-recession years.

 Today, it’s not just large banks where mergers are heating up, either.
 As reported by the Wall Street Journal, the Federal Reserve ushered in new rules this spring that will allow U.S. banks with assets of $25 to $100 billion to negotiate bigger merger deals without a systemic risk analysis requirement.
 According to the article from March, “In approving the tie-up of two mid-Atlantic banks Thursday, the Federal Reserve made it easier for smaller bank mergers to be approved without a rigorous analysis of whether the resulting firms would pose a threat to the stability of the financial system.
 The change is unlikely to unleash a flood of bank deals.
 It does however come amid efforts to make life simpler for smaller banks and as the Trump administration is weighing a host of regulatory rollbacks in the financial sector.”